auth0/docs/articles/quickstart/webapp/aspnet-core/v2/02-storing-tokens.md

   ]
 }) %>

-The OIDC middleware in ASP.NET Core automatically decodes the ID token returned from Auth0 and adds the claims from the ID token as claims in the `ClaimsIdentity`.
+The OIDC middleware in ASP.NET Core automatically decodes the ID Token returned from Auth0 and adds the claims from the ID Token as claims in the `ClaimsIdentity`.

 This means that you can use `User.Claims.FirstOrDefault("<claim type>").Value` to obtain the value of any claim inside any action in your controllers.